TommyRiedel/Operating-Room-Audio-Event-Classification/README.md

   - DenseNet169

 ## Data Augmentation (**Preprocessing.py**):
-Artificially increases the amount of training data and in this case especially for the classes with less data available.
+This study employs augmentation techniques to artificially enhance the training data, particularly focusing on classes with limited available data.
-In this work, two different augmentation approaches are compared.
+Two distinct augmentation approaches are investigated in this work.
-On the one hand, the spectrograms are augmented by masking out some time and/or frequency channels of the spectrogram (**Augment_spec.py**).
+Firstly, the spectrograms undergo augmentation through the process of masking out certain time and/or frequency channels.
-On the other hand, theoriginal wave-file is augmented via amplification or by adding a white noise (**Augment_wave.py**).
+This method is implemented using the script **Augment_spec.py**.
+Alternatively, the original wave-files are augmented using two techniques: amplification and the addition of white noise.
+This augmentation is carried out using the script **Augment_wave.py**.
+By comparing these two augmentation methods, the study aims to evaluate their effectiveness in improving model robustness and performance, especially when dealing with classes that have a scarcity of training data.

 Augmented spectrogram       |  Augmented wave-file :-------------------------:|:-------------------------:
 <img width="500" alt="Bildschirmfoto 2023-11-13 um 13 04 11" src="https://github.com/TommyRiedel/Operating-Room-Audio-Event-Classification/assets/33426324/a1fe10f8-4459-4d17-9cc6-31004c258358"> | <img width="450" alt="Bildschirmfoto 2023-11-13 um 13 05 28" src="https://github.com/TommyRiedel/Operating-Room-Audio-Event-Classification/assets/33426324/f085fe41-6d48-46b9-9f28-74e515a7dce6">

 ## Results:
-The first study (small dataset) shows, that the best results can be achieved with the pretrained MobileNet model.
+The initial study, conducted on the smaller dataset, reveals that the pre-trained MobileNet model yields the most favourable results.
-The advantage compared to the DenseNet169 model is the shorter time required per epoch.
-The training accuracies for the MobileNet model trained with different augmentation strategies hardly differ.
+The advantage over the DenseNet169 model is the shorter time required per epoch Interestingly, the accuracies for the MobileNet model, trained with various augmentation strategies, exhibit minimal differences.
-If the performance of the model on the augmented data is compared, it is obviously that, the classification of augmented spectrograms is problematic.
+Although the augmented data is (supposed to be) used only for training the algorithm, the classification performance on augmented spectrograms is poor, suggesting that they are too different from the normal data and therefore do not provide any added value for training the network.

 ### t-SNE:
-t-SNE is a non-linear dimensionality reduction technique, where similar data points are close to each other.
-With t-SNE it is investigated if the MobileNet model is able to extract meaningful features to distinguish the different sounds.
+t-SNE, a non-linear dimensionality reduction technique, is employed in this study to explore whether the MobileNet model can effectively extract meaningful features for distinguishing between different sounds.
+By leveraging t-SNE, the goal is to visualize and analyze the arrangement of data points in a reduced-dimensional space, with an expectation that similar sounds will be positioned in close proximity to each other.
+This analysis provides insights into the model's capacity to discern distinct acoustic features and highlights its ability to capture meaningful representations within the data.